Nadal returns from injury with straight-set win in Madrid

 Nadal showed few signs of rustiness in his 6-1, 7-6 (4) opening win at home.
 He cruised in the first set and recovered in the second after twice losing his serve following a rain interruption.

-“My preparation has not existed.
-You cannot expect great things at the beginning,” he said.
-“In general I have done a good match.
-First set was very good.
-The second set I don’t consider it a bad set, but as I am saying, when you have been a long time without competing, it’s normal that you have up-and-downs in a match because you have to recover your routine.”

-The match lasted nearly two hours, but it was fast enough to allow Nadal to watch Real Madrid’s Champions League game later Wednesday night in the Spanish capital.
-Tournament organizers said Nadal asked to play in the afternoon so his match would not coincide with Madrid’s semifinal game against Manchester City.
+The victory lasted nearly two hours, but it was fast enough to allow Nadal to watch Real Madrid’s Champions League match later Wednesday night in the Spanish capital.
+Tournament organizers said Nadal asked to play in the afternoon so his match would not coincide with Madrid’s semifinal game against Manchester City, which the hosts won 3-1 to advance to the final.

-“Yeah, going to be a spectacular atmosphere there.
-I would love to arrive a little bit before, but I am answering the questions enough well and I think long enough, to be fair with you,” Nadal said, smiling, at the post-match news conference.

 Nadal is a Madrid fan and on Saturday gave the ceremonial kickoff at the Santiago Bernabéu Stadium before the team clinched the Spanish league title with a win against Espanyol.